Skip to main content

 clickup_field_set

-Set or update custom field values on ClickUp tasks by providing field ID, task ID, and properly formatted value matching the field type.
+Set or overwrite a custom field value on a ClickUp task.
+Provide the field ID, task ID, and the new value matching the field type.

 Instructions

 Set or overwrite a single custom field value on a ClickUp task.
-The value's JSON shape must match the field type (string for text/url/email, number for number/currency/progress, array of option ids for dropdown/labels, Unix ms for date, etc.).
+The value's JSON shape must match the field type (string for text/url/email and for a drop_down option id, number for number/currency/progress, array of option ids for labels, Unix ms for date, etc.).
 Use clickup_field_list first to see the field type and option ids.
 Use clickup_field_unset to clear a value.
 Returns an empty object on success.

 Input Schema